meejah/fowl/docs/messages.rst

         "local-endpoint": "<Twisted client-style endpoint-string>",
     }

-# XXX should match keys above with below...
+**FIXME**: should match keys above with below...

+**FIXME**: requests should have a unique ID (replys must match them) ...
+OR we have to block reading stdin until we're done each request (so there aren't two in-flight) OR we have to keep track internally and answer in the correct order?

 ``message=remote``
 ``````````````````